Angus, Scotland: Prehistory

-Medieval history
+Medieval and later history

 The county is traditionally associated with the Pictish territory of Circin, which is thought to have encompassed Angus and the Mearns.
 Bordering it were the kingdoms of Cé (Mar and Buchan) to the North, Fotla (Atholl) to the West, and Fib (Fife) to the South.
 The most visible remnants of the Pictish age are the numerous sculptured stones that can be found throughout Angus.
 Of particular note are the collections found at Aberlemno, St Vigeans, Kirriemuir and Monifieth.

 Angus is first recorded as one of the provinces of Scotland in 937, when Dubacan, the Mormaer of Angus, is recorded in the Chronicle of the Kings of Alba as having died at the Battle of Brunanburh.

-Angus is marketed as the birthplace of Scotland.
 The signing of the Declaration of Arbroath at Arbroath Abbey in 1320 marked Scotland's establishment as an independent nation.
+Partly on this basis, Angus is marketed as the birthplace of Scotland.
 It is an area of rich history from Pictish times onwards.
-Notable historic sites in addition to Arbroath Abbey include Glamis Castle, Arbroath Signal Tower museum and the Bell Rock Light House.
+Notable historic sites in addition to Arbroath Abbey include Glamis Castle, Arbroath Signal Tower museum and the Bell Rock Lighthouse, described as one of the Seven Wonders of the Industrial World.

+During the 16th and 17th century, several witch trials took place in Forfar, the last of which took place in 1662 and in which 52 people were accused.
+At the time, Forfar was a town of around 1,000 inhabitants, with an additional 2,000 people residing in the county.